pcaston/OpenPeerPower.github.io/source/_docs/autostart/init.d.markdown

 ### 6. Restart Machine

 That's it.
-Restart your machine and Home Assistant should start automatically.
+Restart your machine and Open Peer Power should start automatically.

-If Home Assistant does not start, check the log file output for errors at `/var/log/homeassistant/home-assistant.log`
+If Open Peer Power does not start, check the log file output for errors at `/var/log/homeassistant/home-assistant.log`

-### Extra: Running commands before Home Assistant executes
+### Extra: Running commands before Open Peer Power executes

-If any commands need to run before executing Home Assistant (like loading a virtual environment), put them in PRE_EXEC.
+If any commands need to run before executing Open Peer Power (like loading a virtual environment), put them in PRE_EXEC.
 This command must end with a semicolon.

 ### Daemon script